matteobaccan/owner/README.md

 void list(PrintWriter out);
 ```

-Those two methods were available in Java [Properties][properties] to help the debugging process, so here we kept it.
+Those two methods were available in Java [Properties][properties] to help the debugging process.
+You can implement [Accessible][accessible-intf] that defines the above methods, or just add them manually.

 You can use them to print the resolved properties (and eventual overrides that may occur when using the
 `LoadType.MERGE`):